 Day Two aboard the Oriana, was set to be a day at sea, travelling around the tip of Cornwall and heading up into the Celtic Sea on our way to our first port of call, Dublin.
+For breakfast we chose the self service option in the lovely Conservatory restaurant.

 It was high up on deck 12 giving a good panoramic view through the large windows running around all sides of the restaurant.
 There was a wide choice of options on offer ranging from a full English cooked breakfast to continental style breads, cheeses, hams through to fruits, yoghurts and various cereals.
 The quality of the food and the service of the staff were excellent.
 Access around the restaurant was good and the staff went out of their way to assist in carrying trays and drinks when needed.